 - a.
 How will I know who can help me?
-Speak to your form tutor or Mrs Garratt. - b.
+Speak to your form tutor, Assistant Head of House, Head of House or Ms Roscow. - b.
 Who can I talk to about getting involved in student activities if I need extra help?
-Again, speak to your form tutor or Mrs Garratt. - c.
+Again, speak to your form tutor, Assistant Head of House, Head of House or Ms Roscow. - c.
 If I have a disability or additional need how can I join in college activities?

-The College strives to make sure that all students are able to access all the activities offered, both in and out of lessons.
+The school and College strive to make sure that all students are able to access all the activities offered, both in and out of lessons.
 There are disabled toilets and changing facilities.

 The building is accessible to wheelchairs.
 The physical environment is reviewed regularly to ensure full accessibility for all.
 Some adaptations to the physical environment include flashing bells to support students with hearing impairments, lifts in buildings with more than one storey, ramps for wheelchair access and high visibility paint on stairs for young people with visual impairments.
 The school has an Evacuation Chair to support young people with physical disabilities during fire evacuations and training is provided annually for this.